astuder/icp-101xx/README.md

 ## Arduino Library

 The Arduino library ICP101xx provides a simple API to read temperature and pressure.
+The library was developed with a ICP-10100, but should work with the other sensors of the family.

-It includes examples that demonstrate its use.
+The library includes 3 examples that demonstrate its use.

 More comprehensive documentation to coming soon.